evalieungh/FATES_INCLINE/README.md

 'change_param_file' will be a script to change parameter files before simulations.

-'FATESparam_notes' is a notepad to compare model parameters to measured traits.
+'traits_params_notes' is a notepad to compare model parameters to measured traits.

 'settings_INCLINE' will be the settings file used by the NorESM_LandSites_Platform to set up simulations.